 - Glass surfing (Laying on the glass and scratching against it)

-Provide A Suitable Laying Space For Your Beardie
+2. Supply A Suitable Laying Space

-4 Ways To Help Your Bearded Dragon Lay Her Eggs Safely
+How to Help Your Bearded Dragon Lay Her Eggs Safely

 Place Your Beardie Inside The Lay Box From Dusk Till Dawn

-Hydrate Both Beardie And Environment
+Hydrate Both Beardie and Laying Soil

 Minimize Handling